This week we went along to Google campus for an insightful event on how entrepreneurs can do more business with China.

 How do you protect your intellectual property?

 You’re strongly advised to get your logo registered in China, which costs between £400 and £500.
 It’s also important to guard your data carefully.
-One panel member advised against travelling there with laptops containing sensitive data.
+One panel member advised against traveling there with laptops containing sensitive data.
 It’s important to separate key pieces of intellectual property, and have the right agreements in place before doing business.
 This would include non-competition clauses.

 It’s good to have a local partner with their ear to the ground so you can respond quickly if copied.
 Having a local lobby also matters – make sure your guanxi includes people who have government contacts.